 Macroeconomic indicators for the petroleum sector, 1971-2024

-Source: Statistics Norway (National accounts), Ministry of Finance (The national budget 2018)
+Source: Statistics Norway (National accounts), Ministry of Finance (National Budget 2024)

 The petroleum taxation system is based on the rules for ordinary company taxation and are set out in the Petroleum Taxation Act (Act of 13 June 1975 No. 35 relating to the taxation of subsea petroleum deposits, etc).
 Because of the extraordinary returns on production of petroleum resources, the oil companies are subject to an additional special tax.
 The current ordinary company tax rate is 22 %.
 To ensure a neutral taxation system, paid company tax is written off when calculating the special tax base.
 This entails a special tax rate of 71,8 % in order to maintain a combined marginal tax rate of 78 %.
-In 2024, Norway’s tax revenues from petroleum activities is estimated to about NOK 84,2 billion.
+In 2024, Norway’s tax revenues from petroleum activities is estimated to NOK 482,3 billion.

 See article about the petroleum tax system for more information.

 The State’s Direct Financial Interest (SDFI) is a system under which the Norwegian state owns holdings in a number of oil and gas fields, pipelines and onshore facilities.
 For oil and gas fields, the proportion is determined when production licences are awarded, and varies from field to field.
 As one of several owners, the government covers its share of investments and costs, and receives a corresponding share of the income from production licences.

 The SDFI system was established on 1 January 1985.
-Before this, the Norwegian government only had ownership interests in production licences through Statoil, which was wholly state-owned.
-From 1985, these were split in two: one part became the State’s Direct Financial Interest (SDFI) and the other part remained with Statoil.
+Before this, the Norwegian government only had ownership interests in production licences through Equinor (Statoil).
+From 1985, these were split in two: one part became the State’s Direct Financial Interest (SDFI) and the other part remained with Equinor.

-When Statoil was listed on the stock exchange in 2001, the responsibility for managing the SDFI portfolio was transferred from Statoil to a new state-owned management company, Petoro.
-At the end of 2022 the SDFI portfolio consisted of financial interests in 186 production licences, 38 producing fields and holdings in 16 joint ventures that own pipelines and onshore facilities.
+When Equinor was listed on the stock exchange in 2001, the responsibility for managing the SDFI portfolio was transferred from Equinor to a new state-owned management company, Petoro.
+At the end of 2022 the SDFI portfolio consisted of financial interests in 179 production licences, 36 producing fields and holdings in 17 joint ventures that own pipelines and onshore facilities.